jeremychauvet/aws-social-manager/lambda/functions/twitter-get-user-data/README.md

 ## Description

-Lambda used to get user data (UserId, etc) from a screen name given in parameter.
+Lambda used to get user data (id, etc) from a screen name given in parameter.

 ## Function prerequisites